unoplatform/Uno.Themes/doc/material-controls-extensions.md

 This feature allows to set the level of elevation to depict on the supported control.

-Setting the elevation on [supported controls](#supported-controls) can result in changes to both the shadow and the [surface tint](#surface-tint).
+Setting the elevation on [supported controls](#supported-controls) can result in changes to shadow.

 [Material Design Elevation Guidance](https://m3.material.io/styles/elevation/overview)

-## Surface Tint

-The surface tint properties allow for customization of how elevation can be depicted on certain controls.
-While the Background of a control remains static, the surface color can change based on the level of elevation.

-### TintedBackground

-This is a readonly property that will provide a SolidColorBrush depicting the control's current background color overlayed with the surface tint color at a certain opacity based on the elevation of the control.

-### IsTintEnabled

-This feature allows for enabling or disabling the surface tint that may be applied to an elevated control.
-When `IsTintEnabled` is `false`, the `TintedBackground` property will remain the same value as the control's background color.

 ### Example Usage for `Button`

-The `ElevatedButtonStyle` in Uno Material supports elevation and surface tints through the use of the `TintedBackground`, `IsTintEnabled`, and `Elevation` attached properties.
+The `ElevatedButtonStyle` in Uno Material supports elevation through the use of the `Elevation` attached property.

 `ElevatedButtonStyle` contains the following `Setter`s: